 The Pad field is 0 or 1 octet in length.
 The length of the Country element is evenly divisible by 2.
 The Pad is used to add a single octet to the element if the length is not evenly divisible by 2.
 The value of the Pad field is 0.

+Figure 8-yyyyNEW-3: Format of the Channel Switch Wrapper element